 We want to hear directly from those affected about what tools, resources, and skills are needed, as we strive to better understand ways Pennsylvania can improve confidence and participation for women in any financial situation.

 Following the series of focus groups, we will have a statewide survey to provide data and measure trends, habits, and attitudes throughout the state.

 Financial Capability Forum

-Coming in May 2020, DoBS will host a free forum designed to educate women of Pennsylvania on investments and empower you to be more financially confident.
-The event will be modeled after Georgia's "She Leads" program in 2019.
-Bringing together women of diverse backgrounds and thoughtful presentations and keynotes, including findings from the department's research.
+'Investing in Women,' an initiative aimed at providing women with important information about banking, credit, saving and investing, while offering practical resources to navigate their finances.
+This free forum, designed to educate women of Pennsylvania on investments and empower you to be more financially confident, brings together women of diverse backgrounds and thoughtful presentations and keynotes, including findings from the department's research.

 We encourage those interested to contact us at 1.800.PA.BANKS for questions about the event, or for general questions about any financial complaint or inquiry.